Riau: Cuisine

 The cuisine of Riau is heavily influenced by Malay and Minangkabau cuisines, and also slightly influenced by Chinese and Javanese cuisines.
 The cuisine in Riau is somewhat similar to the cuisine in the Malay Peninsula across the Strait of Malacca.

 Traditional Malay cuisine in Riau has much in common with other Malay cuisines in other part of the Malay world and Sumatran cuisine which generally uses spices and coconut milk to produce spicy, fatty and thick curry..
 Most dishes use basic ingredients of fish, from pangasius, mystus, anchovy, Spanish mackerels, rays, and prawns, and often uses buffalo or ox meat.
 Additional ingredients commonly used are Belacan.
 Almost every Malay dish is served with white rice or with nasi lemak and is usually eaten using hands.

 Nasi Lemak is a typical Riau food in the form of rice cooked with coconut milk to provide a savory flavor and fragrant aroma.
 Nasi Lemak is generally served with side dishes such as eggs, fried anchovy, chili sauce, cucumber slices and other side dishes.
 This nasi lemak is easily found in stalls and restaurants in Pekanbaru.
-In archipelagic region like Riau Islands province of Indonesia, usually seafood are used to accompany nasi lemak, such as ikan bilis (anchovy), ikan tamban (Sardinella longiceps), ikan selar kuning (Selaroides leptolepis), sotong or cumi-cumi (squid) or small prawns.
+In archipelagic region like the Riau Islands province of Indonesia, usually seafood are used to accompany nasi lemak, such as ikan bilis (anchovy), ikan tamban (Sardinella longiceps), ikan selar kuning (Selaroides leptolepis), sotong or cumi-cumi (squid) or small prawns.
 The Riau islands traditional nasi lemak is quite similar to Malaysian version; it comes as a platter of coconut rice wrapped in banana leaf, with cucumber slices, small dried anchovies (ikan bilis), roasted peanuts, hard boiled egg, and hot spicy sauce (sambal).
 The Riau islands version however, comes with an addition of small fish locally known as ikan tamban, usually fried with sambal chili paste and very crispy, the whole fish is edible.
 Prawns and squids are also commonly stir-fried in chili paste as sambal udang or sambal cumi.
 In Indonesia, nasi lemak is often sprinkled with bawang goreng (crispy fried shallot granules).
 In Pekanbaru city in Sumatran province of Riau however, freshwater river fishes are commonly used as lauk to accompany nasi lemak.
 The freshwater fishes includes ikan selais (Kryptopterus cryptopterus) and ikan patin (Pangasius).
 Other fish such as ikan lomek (Harpadon nehereus) is also commonly used.
 These fishes are usually cooked in Minang style lado ijo (green chili pepper), minced and fried as perkedel ikan, or just plainly fried.